Cardboard box, 220 x 157 x 25 cm, UV print, 4 pieces

 Reports confirm that the archaeological and geological collections discovered in Coşkunsu's office are not significant and are commonly found in the offices of archaeologists worldwide.
 These reports are safely archived within the boxes for each material group, but the museum and the university chose to withhold this information.
 The collection, which claims to contain three historical artifacts, is requested to be buried within the university campus, with coordinates to be determined by the museum directorate.

-During Coşkunsu’s tenure in Mardin, The Paleolithic flints and obsidians on the campus of the university, and more broadly, the prehistoric stone materials, which could yield groundbreaking data for global archaeological literature if subjected to scientific examination by competent experts, were unfortunately deemed archaeologically insignificant by the authorities.
+During Coşkunsu’s tenure in Mardin, the Paleolithic flints and obsidians on the campus of the university—and more broadly, the prehistoric stone materials that could yield groundbreaking data for global archaeological literature if subjected to scientific examination by competent experts—were unfortunately deemed archaeologically insignificant by the authorities.
 Commission reports indicate that the museum deems the Paleolithic artifacts unworthy of examination and preservation.
 Statements such as “not showing the characteristic of cultural assets” and “...we recommend obtaining permission from the Directorate General of Cultural Assets and Museums for the burial of flint tools and pieces in the archaeological site” reveal their efforts to dispose of archaeological stones that have not been examined, documented, or even photographed.

-In this absurd paradox, collections of stones, whether ordinary or historical artifacts, found themselves relegated to burial in Mardin.
-After being invited to the Mardin Biennale, I decided to search for the buried stones.
-Since I didn't know the coordinates, I would have to dig up the entire Mardin.
-Moving to Mardin became a necessity for this.
-I decided to rent an apartment under a pseudonym.
-I had to be very careful not to experience what happened to Coşkunsu.
-Therefore, I decided to keep my excavation idea a secret from the curator and the biennial team.
+In this absurd paradox, collections of stones—whether ordinary or historically meaningful—found themselves relegated to burial in Mardin.
+After receiving an invitation to the Mardin Biennial, I decided to search for the buried stones.
+Since I did not know the coordinates, I would have had to dig up the entire Mardin.
+Moving to the city became a necessity.
+I rented an apartment under a pseudonym and kept my excavation secret from the curator and the biennial team, determined not to experience the same fate as Coşkunsu.
 For a year, I continued my excavation tirelessly and discreetly.
-I was digging at night as it would attract too much attention in daylight, and during the day, I have been questioning myself about the impossible task I gave myself.
-The fact that the task of finding surviving evidence fell to an artist who isn't even from Mardin made me feel hopeless about the future of Turkey.
+I dug at night to avoid attention, and during the day, I questioned myself about the impossibility of the task I had given myself.
+The fact that the responsibility of finding surviving evidence had fallen to an artist who was not even from Mardin made me feel hopeless about the future of Türkiye.
 In the end, I found the buried boxes.
 I opened them.
-The Extant Collection3 is before you.
+The Extant Collection³ is before you.

 1 Güner Coşkunsu passed away in 2023.